scverse/governance/in_progress/roles.md

 A community member becomes a contributor when the following criteria are met:

-- At least two core developers from separate employers agree membership is a good idea.
+- At least two core team members support their addition
 - The new member has supported the project several times, either through code or otherwise

 ### Project developers